Shingwedzi

 Shingwedzi (also Xingwedzi in modern Tsonga orthography) is a rest camp (i.e. tourist camp) and ranger's post situated in the northern section of the Kruger National Park.
 The camp is located on the southern bank of the Shingwedzi River, for which it is named, in Limpopo province, South Africa.
-The surrounding country formerly constituted the Singwitsi Reserve, proclaimed in 1903, which encompassed over 5,000 square kilometers.
+The surrounding country formerly constituted the Singwitsi Reserve, proclaimed in 1903, which encompassed over 5000 km2.
 The region was over-hunted by the end of the 19th century, its big game depleted and its elephant population completely decimated.
-The name "Shingwedzi" is of Tsonga origin, and was perhaps derived from "Shing-xa-goli", perhaps a local chieftain, and "njwetse", the sound of iron rubbing against iron.
+The name "Shingwedzi" is of Tsonga origin, and was perhaps derived from Shing-xa-goli, perhaps a local chieftain, and njwetse, the sound of iron rubbing against iron.

 History

 Alexander Merensky's map of 1881 shows the unhealthy malarial flats and the range of the tsetse fly (bordered blue) encompassing much of the region.

 During the 19th century the area had only a small native population, as the presence of predators and tsetse fly prevented cattle husbandry.
 To the immediate east Soshangane established himself as overlord of the lower Bileni/Limpopo valley from 1827/28 to 1835, displacing resident Tsonga people in clashes like the Battle of Xihaheni, while moving northwards.

 The rinderpest epidemic of 1896 however ravaged the region's buffalo population, and with it the tsetse fly, the vector of nagana or sleeping sickness.
 Some now looked at the region for its economic prospects.
 By the end of the 19th century this remote northeastern part of South Africa was the abode of poachers, illegal loggers, illegal prospectors and blackbirders who were illegally recruiting labour from across the border.

 In December 1902, Leonard Ledeboer, a Zoutpansberg resident who had switched sides during the war, suggested the establishment of a reserve to sir Godfrey Lagden of the Department of Native Affairs.
 The Administrative Proclamation No. 19 of May 1903 which established the Singwitsi Reserve, also brought an end to the lawless exploitation of the region.
 The reserve boundary went from the Groot and Klein Letaba confluence in a straight line north to Shikumdu Hill, turning northeastwards to the Levuvhu and Crook's Corner.
 From the Limpopo it ran south along the Portuguese border to the Olifants, and west along the Letaba to the aforementioned confluence.
 The remote and beautiful reserve could boast with hills topped by baobab trees, the dramatic Lanner and Olifants gorges, lush riparian vegetation, plains with impressive mopane trees, and flood plains adorned with ilala palms and fever trees.